 Usborne continues to build its booming middle-grade list with a spell-binding story of friendship, forgiveness and bravery from author Zillah Bethell.

-Becky Walker, commissioning editor at Usborne Publishing, acquired World Rights to The Long Now by Zillah Bethell, from Julia Churchill at A.M.
+Becky Walker, commissioning editor at Usborne Publishing, acquired World Rights to The Shark Caller by Zillah Bethell, from Julia Churchill at A.M.
 Heath.
-Walker, who won the Branford Boase Award for her work on Mitch Johnson’s Kick, secured The Long Now and a second standalone novel from Bethell in a heated auction.
-The Long Now will publish in summer 2020.
+Walker, who won the Branford Boase Award for her work on Mitch Johnson’s Kick, secured The Shark Caller and a second standalone novel from Bethell in a heated auction.
+The Shark Caller will publish in summer 2020.

 “The sea is always there,” I say.
 “It always has been.
 It always will be.
 People are born and people die.
 All the taim they are being born and dying, and all the taim in between, the sea is moving up and down, up and down.
 All the taim.
 It never ever stops.
 Never in all taim.”